CrazyXacker/sims4modmanager/README.md

 * Support of mod sites parsing and mod downloading (Work in progress)
 * Support of TSR (TheSimsResource) mod downloading (semi-automatic mode)
 * Listening Clipboard for supported links (only links)
-* Ability to parser and download Required mods.
+* Ability to parse and download Required mods.
 Example: recolor mod from TSR that requires external mesh to work
 * etc...

 ![Thumbnail of app](docs/images/app_thumbnail.png)